 I find myself as a storyteller and photography is a medium to convey my story to the audience.
-The essence of human emotions and the surrounding story are important, not necessarily it has to be a hard core content of the story.
+The essence of human emotions and the surrounding story are important, not necessarily being the hard core content of the story.
 Trivial, still life and even daily life of our surroundings is getting significant attention which we ignore normally.
-Engaging myself to explore life in different ways and ideas is the important part of my creative process, how to execute it as a visual storyteller.
+Engaging myself to explore life in different ways and ideas is the important part of my creative process, as well as how to execute it as a visual storyteller.
 Aesthetically, I try to simplify my work during the process.

 What are your hopes/predictions for the world once we get out of this pandemic crisis ?

 We need to live in harmony with nature and our environment.
 Every little thing is part of nature and equally important.
 We have to stop destroying it.
 I hope we will get a better world by learning from this pandemic.

 More about Jashim's work:

 I would like to start to say, thank you both of you, my dear Ana for the idea of this interview and Jashim Salam for sharing your work and more than that, your 'home', your family and their feelings.

 Social distance is also for me one of the most biggest contradictions of life.